 Participants then shared their findings in the larger group and engaged in a facilitated discussion on the ideas and questions that emerged.
-These questions constitute an invitation to future action:

 - What will it look like in 2019 when development planning is linked to disaster risk response to address root causes of migration? - How will we retrofit the slums or move people to a safer space?
-(Not removing the slums but creating more space) - How do we involve the urban community in the solutions with the humanitarian community and the private sector, and build strong partnerships?
-What if we started a competition?
-"The safest neigh- - What if we started a competition?
+(Not removing the slums but creating more space) - How do we involve the urban community in the solutions with the humanitarian community and the private sector, and build strong partnerships? - What if we started a competition?
 "The safest neighborhood" where people submit projects, which help with risk mitigation and adaptation. - What might be a creative solution to congestion without moving people out of the city?

-Risk in Urban Settings PEVIDENCE BASED DATA SHOULD DRIVE OUR DECISIONS & ACTIONS
+Risk in Urban Settings

+▶ EVIDENCE BASED DATA SHOULD DRIVE OUR DECISIONS & ACTIONS